By Doug Winter - RareGoldCoins.com ......

 1. Major Collections Sold Since 2003

-In the 1990′s and early 2000′s, it seemed that a major collection of Dahlonega gold was being sold every year or so.
-It was an incredibly fertile time for collectors and, in retrospect, I’m not certain that we knew just how good we had it.
+In the 1990s and early 2000s, it seemed that a major collection of Dahlonega gold was being sold every year or so.
+It was an incredibly fertile time for collectors and, in retrospect, we didn't know how good we had it.